mendix/docs/content/en/docs/developerportal/collaborate/team-server/_index.md

 {{% /alert %}}

-### 2.3 Steps After Migration
+### 2.4 Steps After Migration

 After migration is completed all developers need to re-download the app from Team Server and remove existing local copies, since developers can no longer interact with SVN.
+For more information, see [Migrating from SVN to Git: Steps After Migration and Process Differences](/refguide/svn-git-differences/).

 ## 3 Team Server URL